ripple/opensource.ripple.com/docs/xls-100-smart-escrows/references/escrow-entry.md

 ## {% $frontmatter.seo.title %} Reserve

-{% code-page-name /%} entries count as one item towards the sender's owner reserve as long as the entry is in the ledger.
-Finishing or canceling the escrow frees up this reserve.
+By default, {% code-page-name /%} entries count as one item towards the sender's owner reserve as long as the entry is in the ledger.

+If the escrow has a `Bytecode` field that is more than 500 bytes, it counts as one item per 500 bytes, rounded up.

+Finishing or canceling the escrow frees up the reserve.

 ## Escrow ID Format